It may sound like a sub genre of science fiction, but Next Gen has nothing to do with spaceships or alien invasions.

 Next Gen is simply about the Next Generation.
 Typically, this refers to infants through high school, but it can also include college and young adult ministry, too.

 In the past, the local church typically had a children’s ministry and a student ministry.
-In most cases, these two age groups were independently organized.
+In most cases, these two age groups were independently organized, and have very different job descriptions.
 Although both ministries had the same goal of helping kids grow in faith, each ministry approached their goals and priorities on their own.

-In most churches, there is very little, if any, coordination between kids ministry and youth ministry.
+In most churches, there is very little, if any, coordination between children’s ministry and youth ministry.
 It doesn’t take a rocket scientist to see the problems this might cause.

 The family ministry movement of the last decade has done a lot to address this gap.
 More than ever, children’s pastors and youth pastors are doing more to collaborate.
-They’re seeing the value of linking their ministries together and this is a very good thing.
+They’re seeing the value of linking their ministries together with an aligned birth – high school strategy.
+This is a very good thing!

 However, ministry coordination is challenging.
 It doesn’t work unless everyone involved wants it to.
 Everyone is rarely invested unless it becomes something that is required of them.